 My review of this important but sad chapter in the history of science left me both astonished and frustrated.
 Miller's work on ether drift was clearly undertaken with more precision, care and diligence than any other researcher who took up the question, including Michelson, and yet, his work has basically been written out of the history of science.
-When alive, Miller responded concisely to his critics, and demonstrated the etherdrift phenomenon with increasing precision over the years.
+When alive, Miller responded concisely to his critics, and demonstrated the ether-drift phenomenon with increasing precision over the years.
 He constantly pointed out to his critics, the specific reasons why he was getting larger positive results, while others got only small results, or no results.
 Michelson and a few others of the period took Miller's work seriously, but Einstein and his followers appeared to view Miller only as a threat, something to be "explained away" as expeditiously as possible.
 Einstein in fact was catapulted into the public eye following the end of World War II.
 Nuclear physics was then viewed as heroic, and Einstein fast became a cultural icon whose work could not be criticized.
 Into this situation came the Shankland team, with the apparent mission to nail the lid down on Miller's coffin.
 In this effort, they nearly succeeded.

 The Shankland conclusions against Miller were clearly negative, but the one systematic statistical analysis of his Mt.
 Wilson data merely confirmed what Miller said all along, that there was a clear and systematic periodic effect in the interferometer data.
 The Shankland paper also confirmed Miller's contention that this periodic effect was not the product of random errors or mechanical effects.
-The Shankland team subsequently searched for temperature artifacts in Miller's data, but
+The Shankland team subsequently searched for temperature artefacts in Miller's data, but failed to undertake any systematic analysis of his centrally-important Mt.
+Wilson data in this regard.
+Instead, they made a biased selections of a few published and unpublished data sets obtained from different periods in Miller's research, from different experimental locations, including from his control experiments at Case School.